Discover how customer loyalty programs can help businesses drive more sales while fostering a better relationship with their customers.

 This is the very definition of a successful loyalty program.
 According to a report released in 2020, Starbucks Rewards program is responsible for 40% of its overall revenue.
 It produced a 7% increase in sales in 2019, making Starbucks the largest coffee shop in the world.
 Research by The Manifest shows that 48% of mobile users who regularly use restaurant apps use Starbucks Rewards.

-While the REI Co-op Membership is a paid-program, they make up for it in value - both monetary and experiential.
+While the REI Co-op Membership is a paid program, they make up for it in value - both monetary and experiential.
 At just $20 for lifetime access, it is more than worth it for lovers of adventure and the outdoors.
 The REI Co-op Membership offers rewards in the form of an annual dividend (10% of back on eligible REI purchases), member pricing on REI classes and events, discounted outdoor gear rentals, and members-only events such as new-member hikes and gatherings with local brews.
-You can even get special member pricing on ‘REI Adventures’ trips that take place all around the world.
+You can even get special member pricing on ‘REI Adventures trips that take place all around the world.
 Dividends can be increased with the use of the REI Co-op World Elite Mastercard.
-It is clear that REI understands their customers and uses the program to help foster more outdoor adventures, a true sense of community, and in-turn a stronger emotional attachment to the brand.
+It is clear that REI understands its customers and uses the program to help foster more outdoor adventures, a true sense of community, and in turn a stronger emotional attachment to the brand.

 In 2019, REI experienced record sales of $3.12 billion and 8% growth in online and brick-and-mortar sales.
 2020 was a different story.
 REI did not earn a profit, yet they did add one million new members to their co-op community.
 That paid off for the new subscribers.
 REI couldn’t pay cash dividends to their investors, but they did give out member rewards equal to dividend shares to their co-op members.